taykayo/JC-Interview-Assignment/readme.md

 actions, as it performs one calculation per unique action, rather than summating through the lists of each inputted time value.
 As such, this performs **far** better on average than in ActionTrackerPost.
 - Due to how the values are stored, this implementation is only useful for calculating averages as the original data is altered.
-Ideally these implementations could be merged, but I wanted to highlight two different solutions for different use cases.
+- The add_action() runtime in this implementation is **marginally** slower, and would be more useful in applications where calculation speed needs to be time-efficient.
+The drawback being less flexibility if more metrics were desired (min, max, median, etc)
 ## Usage
 Run the the following to scripts from command line.